 On Jan, 6 2023

 Building a productive contact center is a challenge… but maintaining a high level of productivity is even more difficult.
-Below are a few tips on how to improve contact center productivity the right way to ensure both agents and customers stay happy.
+Below are a few tips on how to improve contact center productivity and efficiency the right way to ensure both agents and customers stay happy.

 Create a work environment where consistency is valued – A contact center won’t be productive without consistently having qualified and motivated agents.
 Take extra steps to reward your workforce as you see fit for being reliable and providing outstanding customer experiences.
 A catered breakfast for good attendance or a small gift card for a nice customer review can go a long way.
 With this said, agents should understand when and why they are getting a perk so they know what needs to be done to obtain them.
 Make sure to provide ways for agents to keep an eye on their work throughout the day – such as how many calls or chats they have taken – so they are able to monitor their progress in real-time.
 It’s also important to have scheduled and consistent agent check-ins to review the quality of work and provide training as needed.
 Making it a regular occurrence takes some of the negative feelings out of these conversations while also ensuring consistent customer responses still happen.